Why Are Believers Baptized?

 Choosing to be completely under the water (immersed) is a true picture of how the old sin nature of the believer dies and is buried (going under the water), as well as the resurrection stepping into the new nature of the believer (coming up out of the water).

-On The Day of Your Baptism
+Step 4: The Day of Your Baptism

 BRING: a towel and a change of dry clothes.
+Towels are available if needed.

 REMOVE: leather belts, watches, billfolds, glasses, etc.